deepakkandpal2796/deepakkandpal2796/README.md

 ## I am a Web Developer and freelancer.

-- 🔭 I’m currently working on ... my portfolio website.
+- 🔭 I’m currently working on ... my Portfolio website.
-- 🌱 I’m currently learning ... javascript framework.
+- 🌱 I’m currently learning ... javascript frameworks.
-- 👯 I’m looking to collaborate on ... javascript and react.js.
+- 👯 I’m looking to collaborate on ... javascript and react.js Projects.
 - 🤔 I’m looking for help with ...
-Backend.
+Backend-Development.
 - ⚡ Fun fact: ...
 I love to Write and Travel.

 ## Connect with me: